4 Nov 2022

 Bereavement leave is granted when an individual experiences a death in their family.
 It allows them to take time off from work to attend the funeral, make necessary arrangements, and most importantly grieve with the family.

 Here’s a template for Bereavement Leave/ Compassionate Leave: https://docpro.com/doc1817/leave-application-letter-for-work-employee-to-employer-compassionate-leave-bereavement-leave

-Adoption leave is taken by the main adoptive parent and it commences after the placement of a child in the household by the adoption agency.
+Adoption leave is taken by the main adoptive parent and commences after the placement of a child in the household by the adoption agency.

-In the leave application, you need to identify yourself as the main adoptive parent to qualify for adoption leave and submit the application well in advance to give adequate time to your supervisor to make alternate work arrangements.
+In the leave application, you need to identify yourself as the main adoptive parent to qualify for adoption leave and submit the application well in advance to give adequate time to your supervisor to make alternative work arrangements.

-Sabbatical leave is generally taken as a break in career to pursue hobbies and interests after long service with the company.
+Sabbatical leave is generally taken as a break in a career to pursue hobbies and interests after long service with the company.

 Here’s a template for unpaid leave application: https://docpro.com/doc1825/leave-application-letter-for-work-employee-to-employer-unpaid-leave-1